 Glacier - A cool white that has a blue undertone.

 Sandstone - A warm neutral with a beige undertone.
+You can view our full colour range here.

 What brush should I use and how do I clean them?We recommend good quality synthetic brushes for applying Vintage Paint products.